edgi-govdata-archiving/web-monitoring-versionista-scraper/README.md

 ## Other Scripts

-The `bin` directory actually contains several other scripts besides `scrape-versionista`.
+The `bin` directory contains several other scripts besides `scrape-versionista`.
 They’re all closely related and perform helper tasks that are important in EDGI’s workflow around Versionista.

 - `scrape-versionista-and-email` runs `scrape-versionista`, then compresses the results into a single `.tar.gz` archive and e-mails them to a specified address.